-Amazon WorkSpaces allows you to create the following 2 types of WorkSpaces, depending on your organization and user needs.
+Amazon WorkSpaces allows you to choose between WorkSpaces Personal and WorkSpaces Pools depending on your organization and user needs.

-- WorkSpaces Personal WorkSpaces Personal offer persistent virtual desktops, tailored for users who need a highly-personalized desktop provisioned for their exclusive use, similar to a physical desktop computer assigned to an individual.
-For more information, see Create a WorkSpace in WorkSpaces Personal. - WorkSpaces Pool WorkSpaces Pool offer non-persistent virtual desktops, tailored for users who need access to highly-curated desktop environments hosted on ephemeral infrastructure.
+- WorkSpaces Personal Choose WorkSpaces Personal if you need persistent virtual desktops that are tailored for users who need a highly-personalized desktop provisioned for their exclusive use.
+This is similar to a physical desktop computer that's assigned to an individual.
+For more information, see Create a WorkSpace in WorkSpaces Personal. - WorkSpaces Pool Choose WorkSpaces Pool for non-persistent virtual desktops that are tailored for users who need access to highly-curated desktop environments hosted on ephemeral infrastructure.
 For more information, see Administer WorkSpaces Pools.